Best Time to Dive Komodo 2026

 27–30°C

-Manta season continues.
-Great for people who want warm water + big animal potential.
+Manta season peak.
+Warm water + big animal potential.
+Fewer crowds than high season.

 More tips